David Mamet: Theater

 Mamet is a founding member of the Atlantic Theater Company; he first gained acclaim for a trio of off-Broadway plays in 1976, The Duck Variations, Sexual Perversity in Chicago, and American Buffalo.
 He was awarded the Pulitzer Prize in 1984 for Glengarry Glen Ross, which received its first Broadway revival in the summer of 2005.
-His play Race, which opened on Broadway on December 6, 2009 and featured James Spader, David Alan Grier, Kerry Washington, and Richard Thomas in the cast, received mixed reviews.
-His play The Anarchist, starring Patti LuPone and Debra Winger, in her Broadway debut, opened on Broadway on November 13, 2012 in previews and was scheduled to close on December 16, 2012.
+His plays American Buffalo and Speed-the-Plow were included on Harold Bloom's list of works constituting the Western Canon.
+His play Race, which opened on Broadway on December 6, 2009, and featured James Spader, David Alan Grier, Kerry Washington, and Richard Thomas in the cast, received mixed reviews.
+His play The Anarchist, starring Patti LuPone and Debra Winger, in her Broadway debut, opened on Broadway on November 13, 2012, in previews and was scheduled to close on December 16, 2012.
 His 2017 play The Penitent previewed off-Broadway on February 8, 2017.

 In 2002, Mamet was inducted into the American Theater Hall of Fame.
 Mamet later received the PEN/Laura Pels Theater Award for Grand Master of American Theater in 2010.
 In 2017, Mamet released an online class for writers entitled David Mamet teaches dramatic writing.

 In 2019 Mamet returned to the London West End with a new play, Bitter Wheat, at the Garrick Theatre, starring John Malkovich.
+In 2023 it was announced that a new Mamet play, titled Henry Johnson, was expected to debut in Los Angeles starring Shia LaBeouf.

 Film

 Mamet's first film work was as a screenwriter, later directing his own scripts.
 According to Joe Mantegna, Mamet worked as a script doctor for the 1978 film Towing.
 Mamet's first produced screenplay was the 1981 production of The Postman Always Rings Twice, based on James M. Cain's novel.
 He received an Academy Award nomination one year later for the 1982 legal drama, The Verdict.
 He also wrote the screenplays for The Untouchables (1987), Hoffa (1992), The Edge (1997), Wag the Dog (1997), Ronin (1998), and Hannibal (2001).
 He received a second Academy Award nomination for Wag the Dog.